 Portland, Maine is a special place.
 It’s a small town with a very big culture.
-They’ve had a huge influx of amazing restaurants, shops and hotels over the past 15 years, and I have to say, I think it’s one of the coolest cities in the US.
+They’ve had a huge influx of amazing restaurants, shops, and hotels over the past 15 years, and I have to say, I think it’s one of the coolest cities in the US.

 One of the hippest spots in town is The Press Hotel.
 Part of the Autograph Collection, The Press is located in the former home of the Portland Press Herald, Maine’s largest newspaper.

-The character and history of the newspaper is woven throughout the hotel.
+The character and history of the newspaper are woven throughout the hotel.
 From antique typewriters to old newspaper tabletops to vintage letterpress movable type.
 No detail is overlooked and you notice it immediately upon entry.